akashsonowal/gpu-programming/README.md

 Register and Local Memory: per thread

 for array use localmemory....abstraction but stored in global memory and inaccessible to others....that's why it slow than registers.
 Regsisters can only store single values.

+Atomic operations makes sure we don't have race conditions in multiprocessing

+Pinned and paged locked memory

+# Events and Streams

+Pinned memory is needed to use streams

+## Events
+Os timer (too much noise)
+Profiler (times only kernel duration and other invocations)

+## CPU has pageable memory (can be swapped to disk)

+## But it can be pinned (pagebale locked) - stays in place: cudaHostAlloc() for pinned memory

+CUDA Streams is a queue of GPU operations - Kernel lauch, memory copy

+kernel<<<blocks, threads, shared_mem, streams>>>